-6 RELATED WORK
+6. RELATED WORK

-6.1 Mixing isolation levels.

-Adya et al. [2] define isolation levels in terms of phenomena that are forbidden to occur in the serialization graph.
-Mixed isolation levels are defined in terms of properties of the mixed serialization graph.
-In particular, a given schedule s is allowed under a mixed allocation if the mixed serialization graph MSG(s) is acyclic.
-This graph MSG(s)is a subset of SeG(s) where dependency edges $T_i \rightarrow T_j$ are only added when relevant for the specified isolation level for $T_i$ and $T_j$ .
-Adya et al. [2] consider a mixture of READ UNCOMMITTED, READ COMMITTED and serializable transactions and do not consider SI or SSI like we do in this paper.
-Other work [13, 19] that is discussed further below, consider a limited form of isolation level mixing where one isolation level (say, SI) can be mixed with a serializable isolation level.
+Mixing isolation levels.
+Adya et al. [2] define isolation levels in terms of phenomena that are forbidden to occur in the serialization graph. they consider a mixture of READ UNCOMMITTED, READ COMMITTED and serializable transactions and do not consider SI or SSI like we do in this paper.
+Note that a separate graph-based definition of SI is specified in [1], requiring an extension of the serialization graph.
+Incorporating SI in the mixed setting in [2] is therefore not trivial.
+Other work [13,19] consider a limited form of isolation level mixing where one isolation level (say, SI) can be mixed with a serializable isolation level.
 To the best of our knowledge, this paper is the first that jointly considers mixing RC, SI and SSI in the way that it is applied in Postgres.

-6.2 Robustness and allocation for transactions.
+Robustness and allocation for transactions.
 Fekete [19] is the first work that provides a necessary and sufficient condition for deciding robustness against an isolation level (SI) for a workload of transactions.
-In particular, that work provides a characterization for optimal allocations when every transaction runs under either SNAPSHOT ISOLATION or strict two-phase locking (S2PL).
-As a side result, this work presents a characterization for robustness against SNAPSHOT ISOLATION as well.
+In particular, that work provides a characterization for optimal allocations when every transaction runs under either SI or strict two-phase locking (S2PL).
+As a side result, this work presents a characterization for robustness against SI as well.

 Ketsman et al. [22] provide characterisations for robustness against READ COMMITTED and READ UNCOMMITTED under lock-based semantics.
-In addition, it is shown that the corresponding decision problems are complete for CONP and LOGSPACE, respectively, which should be contrasted with the polynomial time characterization obtained in [25] for robustness against multiversion read committed which is the variant that is considered in this paper.
+In addition, it is shown that the corresponding decision problems are complete for coNP and LOGSPACE, respectively, which should be contrasted with the polynomial time characterization obtained in [25] for robustness against multiversion read committed which is the variant that is considered in this paper.
 The present paper is therefore the first to address the robustness and allocation problem for a wider range of isolation levels.

-6.3 Robustness in practice.
+Robustness in practice.
 The setting in the present paper assumes that the complete set of all transactions in a workload is completely known which is an assumption that can not always be met in practice.
-We next discuss two complementary approaches that have been previously investigated to adress this.
+In [27] we provide an elaborate discussion of different approaches that have been previously investigated to address this [6,8,13,16-18,20,21,25, 26].